truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 **November 7, 2024**

 iXsystems is pleased to release TrueNAS 24.10.0.1!
-This is a hotpatch to address critical issues discovered in the 24.10.0 release, primarily affecting some TrueNAS Enterprise customers.
+This is a hotpatch release to address a small number of critical issues discovered in the 24.10.0 release.

 Notable Changes: